Getting Started in RC Armor Modeling

 A Model Tank

-If you have zero experience with RC modeling, you should select an Airsoft or Heng Long tank.
+If you have zero experience with RC modeling, you should select a Heng Long tank.
 These tanks will cost start below $100 and come with a transmitter.
 For battling all tanks will need to be upgraded to include the Tamiya Battle System or equivalent compatible IR Battle system.

-For the experienced modeler you can purchase the full option Tamiya tank kit (These kits don't have any radio gear, batteries or chargers included).
+For the experienced modeler, you can purchase the full option Tamiya tank kit (These kits don't have any radio gear, batteries or chargers included).
 The Tamiya Panzers all basically have the same features: great sound, gun flash, Mg flash, recoil and very realistic driving (need gear reduction for realistic speeds).
 Anything that moves on the real tank moves on these.
-The Tamiya kits come with better sound and more upgrades then either of the Airsoft or Heng Long tanks.Upgrades are available for various tanks that include metal tracks & sprockets, suspension, improved track idler system, motors & gear reduction, improved ball bearings, sound etc. For scratch builders Heng-Long’s are great platforms to start from.
+The Tamiya kits come with better sound and more upgrades then the basic Heng Long tanks.Upgrades are available for various tanks that include metal tracks & sprockets, suspension, improved track idler system, motors & gear reduction, improved ball bearings, sound etc. For scratch builders Heng-Long’s are great platforms to start from.

 The following is absolutely essential for RC model tanks: